 This post is part of a compensated campaign with Maseca, but all opinions and the recipe here are my own.

-Thanksgiving is right around the corner and pumpkin pie is always a staple in my house at this time of year.
+Pumpkin pie is always a staple in my house at this time of year.
 As a kid, I always used to want to drink the leftover pumpkin pie filling, which my mom would warn me against doing since it contains raw eggs.
 I’d manage to drink some anyway and usually everything was fine, but occasionally, I’d end up with a stomachache.
-This atole tastes very similar to pumpkin pie filling thanks to the creaminess from the evaporated milk and has no risk from the eggs like pumpkin pie filling.
+This atole tastes very similar to pumpkin pie filling thanks to the creaminess from the evaporated milk and has no risk from raw eggs like pumpkin pie filling.
 What more could I ask for?
 It’s the perfect breakfast or dessert when served with some pan dulce!

 If the consistency is a little too thick for your liking, you can thin it out a little by adding a half-cup of 2% milk at a time until you reach the desired consistency.

-A note about the vanilla: If you’re not going to use real vanilla bean, I recommend Nielsen-Massey pure Mexican vanilla extract, which is available in my Amazon store.
+A note about the vanilla: If you’re not going to use real vanilla bean, I recommend Nielsen-Massey Mexican vanilla extract or vanilla bean paste as excellent alternatives.

 Atole de calabaza is a masa-based hot beverage, popular during the holidays, and made with pumpkin puree, milk, evaporated milk, sugar, Maseca instant corn flour, vanilla and Mexican cinnamon.